London Trained Bands: Successor units

-The London Trained Bands, with their own Act of Parliament, remained outside many of the 18th Century reforms of the militia system until they were finally reorganised under the 1794 Militia Act.
+The London Trained Bands, with their own act of Parliament, remained outside many of the 18th Century reforms of the militia system until they were finally reorganised under the Militia Act 1794.
 The traditional six regiments were reduced to two, the East London Militia and the West London Militia under the Commissioners of Lieutenancy for the city.
 Unlike most county militia regiments which could be 'embodied' for permanent service anywhere in the country, one of the London regiments had to remain in the city at all times and the other could not legally be employed more than 12 mi away.
 Both regiments were awarded the prefix 'Royal' in 1804.
-They were amalgamated as the Royal London Militia in 1820, under its own Act of Parliament (the Militia (City of London) Act 1820).
+They were amalgamated as the Royal London Militia, under its own act of Parliament,the Militia (City of London) Act 1820.

 Under the Cardwell Reforms the militia were associated with their local county regiments, and in 1881 they formally became battalions of in those regiments.
 The Royal London Militia became the 4th Battalion, Royal Fusiliers (City of London Regiment).
 Under the Haldane Reforms of 1908 the militia were converted into the Special Reserve (SR), the London unit becoming the 7th (Extra Reserve) Bn, Royal Fusiliers.
 This was one of just a handful of SR battalions that saw combat in World War I. After the war the SR fell into abeyance and the militia was formally disbanded in 1953.